Other Planes of There: The New Thing

 Shortly after Other Planes of There had been recorded, the painter/musician Bill Dixon and the filmmaker Peter Sabino started to present concerts at the Cellar Cafe, a coffeehouse on West 91st Street, New York.
-They booked Sun Ra on 15 June, who turned up with a 15 piece Arkestra featuring Pharoah Sanders (replacing an errant Gilmore) and Black Harold.
-The crowd that turned up for this concert, and one for Archie Shepp, persuaded the promoters to instigate a four night festival of the 'New Thing', which would later become defined as Free Jazz.
-Without advertising - or electricity - Dixon organised over 40 musical acts, including John Tchicai, Cecil Taylor, Roswell Rudd and Jimmy Giuffre.
-Whilst there were no mainstream reviews, word slowly spread that Jazz had 'announced the arrival of its modernism.'
+They booked Sun Ra on June 15, who turned up with a 15-piece Arkestra.
+The crowd that turned up for this concert, and one for Archie Shepp, persuaded the promoters to instigate a four-night festival of the 'New Thing', which would later become defined as free jazz.
+Without advertising—or electricity—Dixon organised over 40 musical acts, including John Tchicai, Cecil Taylor, Roswell Rudd and Jimmy Giuffre.
+Whilst there were no mainstream reviews, word slowly spread that jazz had 'announced the arrival of its modernism.'

-Sun Ra himself always distanced the Arkestra from Free Jazz - "My music is the music of precision.
-I know exactly the rhythm that must animate my music, and only this rhythm is valid, I have in my mind a complete image of my work..." - but benefitted enormously from the new interest these concerts generated.
-As well as being among the first to join the resulting Jazz Composers Guild, (a cooperative aiming to bring the new music to the public), the arkestra continued to play increasingly high-profile concerts throughout the winter of 1964.
-One of these, with the John Tchicai-Roswell Rudd Quartet, New Year's Eve 1964, was reviewed for the Nation;
+Sun Ra always distanced the Arkestra from free jazz: "My music is the music of precision.
+I know exactly the rhythm that must animate my music, and only this rhythm is valid, I have in my mind a complete image of my work..."
+But he benefitted enormously from the new interest these concerts generated.
+As well as being among the first to join the resulting Jazz Composers Guild (a cooperative aiming to bring the new music to the public), the Arkestra continued to play increasingly high-profile concerts throughout the winter of 1964.
+One of these, with the John Tchicai-Roswell Rudd Quartet, on New Year's Eve 1964 (featuring Pharoah Sanders, who was subbing for John Gilmore, and Black Harold), was reviewed for The Nation: